bobalob/Azure-VM-Snapshots/README.md

 **It is inadvisable to use this on a production VM.
 The revert function will delete your VM configuration and recreate it using the same settings.
 It's possible that the script may cause unintended results.**

+There are quite a few edge cases that this script will miss.
+Premium disks are not supported as they do not support Azure Table storage which is required for the script to save it's metadata.

 Examples:

 Load the functions, you will also need to login to your Azure account